Whether your home is 10 years or 20 years old, at some point or another you may have to replace a few windows.

 From rotted wood to weather-related cracking, there are myriad reasons why you may find yourself shopping around for the best window replacement costs around.
 While we tend to take our windows for granted, the reality is that they play a major role in keeping our home cool and comfortable in Summer and warm in Winter.

 But, what are the average figures associated with this task and what should you expect moving forward?
-While calculating an exact price is tricky due to different window sizes, styles and qualities, there are ballpark numbers that can help guide your decision.
+While calculating an exact price on window replacement services is tricky due to different window sizes, styles and qualities, there are ballpark numbers that can help guide your decision.

 Today, we’re sharing how to know if you need a new window, plus the price you should expect to pay for one.
 Ready to learn more?
 Let’s dive in!